We’re still accepting applications until Sunday, July 17.

 We’re looking for a data vis evangelist to join our communications team, 4–5 days a week.

 You can join remotely.
 You’ll often train data vis interested people in North America or Europe, so please only apply if you can work in or between the time zones EDT (U.S. East Coast) and EET (Eastern Europe).
 You can also join us in Berlin and get a desk in our office here.
-We’re looking for someone who can start as soon as possible (August 2022 at the latest).
+We’re looking for someone who can start as soon as possible (before October).

 What you’ll be doing